kfmike/InputVisualizer/README.md

 **Transparent Background**
 - Check "Allow Transparency" in the game input source properties.
 - Set the InputVisualizer background color alpha value to zero (default)

+# Compact View
+By default, the visualizer will be in compact view, and only show a maximum # of lines.
+Buttons that are pressed but cannot appear on a line will be displayed below or next to the lines and flash to indicate activity.
+If a line opens up, they will move up into the lines and the entire line history will be available for that button.

+By selecting "All" in the display configuration for Max Lines, you will have the original functionality of prior versions.

 # SD2SNES/FXPAK PRO Game Support
 Please check the following document to see an incomplete list of games that are currently supported: